Citron melon

-The citron melon (Citrullus caffer), also called Citrullus lanatus var. citroides and Citrullus amarus, fodder melon, preserving melon, red-seeded citron, jam melon, stock melon, Kalahari melon or tsamma melon, is a relative of the watermelon.
-It is in the family Cucurbitaceae which consists of various squashes, melons, and gourds.
-Native to arid landscapes of sub Saharan Africa, it has been a wild source of nutrition and hydration for humans for an extraordinarily long time.
-Its fruit has a hard white flesh, rendering it less likely to be eaten raw in modern times; more often it is pickled or used to make fruit preserves, and is used for cattle feed.
+The citron melon (Citrullus amarus), also called fodder melon, preserving melon, red-seeded citron, jam melon, stock melon, Kalahari melon or tsamma melon, is a relative of the watermelon.
+It is from the family Cucurbitaceae which consists of various squashes, melons, and gourds.
+Native to arid landscapes of sub-Saharan Africa, it has been a wild source of nutrition and hydration for humans for an extraordinarily long time.
+Its fruit has a hard white flesh, rendering it less likely to be eaten raw in the modern era; more often it is pickled or used to make fruit preserves, and is used for cattle feed.
 It is especially useful for fruit preserves, because it has a high pectin content.

 History

-The citron melon is native to Africa, probably the Kalahari desert, where it still grows abundantly.
+The citron melon is native to Africa, probably the Kalahari Desert, where it still grows abundantly.
 The time and place of its first domestication is unknown, but it appears to have been grown in ancient Egypt at least four thousand years ago.

-It is grown as food in Africa, especially dry or desert regions, including South Africa.
+It is grown as food in Africa, especially in dry or desert regions, including South Africa.
 In some areas, it is even used as a source of water during dry seasons.

 In South Africa, it is commonly eaten by the Xhosa people as Intyabontyi, a citron melon either eaten raw or cooked.

 Today, it is not only found in Africa, but also domesticated elsewhere.
-It is known in the southern plains states of the United States as pine melon, as well as citron melon.
+It is known in the southern plains states of the United States as pie melon, as well as citron melon.

 It has become an invasive species, growing wild, in western Mexico.